|Wake-up and Preparations for EVA-2||Climbing Cone Ridge|

 131:28:44 Shepard: Okay.

 [Fred is telling them to put the second organic sample in the EVA-2 SRC, as planned.]131:29:48 Mitchell: Son of a gun.
 One of us is going to jerk that (S-band or TV) cable out yet.

 131:29:51 Shepard: Okay.
 (As per Al's checklist at 0+26) Let's run over the MET stowage.
 We have the BSLSS (Buddy Secondary Life Support System).

 131:29:53 Mitchell: (Garbled).

-131:29:56 Shepard: Extension handles; and two pairs of tongs.
+131:29:56 Shepard: Extension handle; and two pairs of tongs.
 (Pause) Okay, we have two core-tube-cap assemblies.
 We have a (100-foot) tether and a gnomon.
 We have a hammer, we have a small scoop, six core tubes.
 35-bag dispenser, trenching tool, a 16-millimeter camera and...May I have that lens brush again please?
-(Long Pause)
+(Pause)

 [Mitchell - "Yes.
 But the tether and gnomon went together (on the same line in Al's checklist), and that bothers me a little bit.
 Unless they're stowed right in the same place on the MET.
 We went around and checked things by their location.
 But I'm pretty sure that's what you'd call the belaying tether."]

 131:31:19 Shepard: Okay.
 We can load up the (16-mm) mag right here if we want.

 131:31:26 Mitchell: Okay, I'll have some mags there in a minute.